He Yizhen: Career

 From 1966 to 1976, He's research was interrupted by effects of China's Cultural Revolution.
 She was forced to endure humiliating punishments as a result of her experience studying abroad and her wealthy background.
-In 1969, she was dispatched to rural area Panjin to labor for two months as punishment.
+In 1969, she was dispatched to the rural area Panjin to labor for two months as punishment.

 When the Cultural Revolution of China ended in 1976, He continued her theoretical research.
-She became a pioneer in exploring amorphous state physic and metallic glass fields and measured crystallization internal fraction peak of metallic glass and found a new type of internal fraction peak.
-Subsequently, she published two formative papers: “Effect of the Isothermal Effectiveness Near the Peak of the Metallic Glass Pd80Si20Tg”, and “A New Peak Near Metallic Glass T”.
-Her papers won the Second Class Prizes of The State Scientific and Technological Progress Award of Chinese Academy of Science in 1988.
+She published two formative papers: "Effect of the Isothermal Effectiveness Near the Peak of the Metallic Glass Pd80Si20Tg", and "A New Peak Near Metallic Glass T".
+Her papers won the Second Class Prizes of The State Scientific and Technological Progress Award of the Chinese Academy of Science in 1988.
 She would go on to win the Third Class Prizes of The Natural Science Award of Chinese Academy of Science in 1995 and 1996 and was involved in compiling the book, Amorphous Physics.

 In October 1982, she became one of the founders of Institute of Solid State Physics, Chinese Academy of Science.
-She was one of five scientists who could be called “sir” (an outdated honorific form for intellectuals regardless of gender).
-He continued her research about metallic glass at the new institute.